jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ## Syncing the frontend

-Now that an overview of how data changes have been established, it is time to look at how to implement this.
-All above cases can be handled using a single event representing a change to a single node.
-The event should carry the new data along with the id of the node that is now obsolete.
+Now that an overview of how data changes have been established, it is time to look at the data flow between backend and frontend.
+All above cases can be handled using a single event representing a change to a single entry.
+The event should carry the new data along with the id of the entry that is now obsolete.

 ### Create